Ville Haapasalo: Education

 Haapasalo was educated in St. Petersburg at the Academy of Performing Arts of the Saint Petersburg State Theatre Arts Academy.
 He knew no Russian when he began studying.
 He studied there from 1991 to 1995.
 It was a difficult period in the 1990s Russia; he was mugged nine times in 1992, tried to commit suicide three times, and because of his financial problems he worked as a driver for the mafia.

 Career

 Haapasalo's career got a huge lift immediately after his graduation for his appearance in 1995 in a Russian comedy Peculiarities of the National Hunt.
 But this sudden fame turned out to be stressful for him and he temporarily returned to Finland to work as a truck driver.
 In 2002, he won the Best Actor award at the 24th Moscow International Film Festival, for his role in the Russian-made film The Cuckoo.

 Although his fame comes mostly from film, he also writes for the screen, acts in theaters, and does TV cinema.
 He also appeared in Finland's Ministry of Transport and Communications' 1998 campaign National Features of Driving instructing Russians on Finnish road rules.
 He is more widely recognized in Russia than in his country of origin Finland.
 Recently, he has hosted and starred in a number of travel shows on Finnish and Russian TV.

+He appeared in the first season of ice show contest Ice Age.